Initiative; +4 Passive Perception 12

 Combat Gear - Thunder Cannon, Rapier, Mithral Half-Plate

-Expertise - Choose two skills, or the use of Thieve’s Tools (Stealth and Insight).
+Expertise - Choose two skills, or 4 at 6th level, or the use of Thieve’s Tools (Stealth, Perception, Arcana and Insight).
 Add double Proficiency Bonus.

 Artificer Specialisation - Gunsmith - The art of building firearms.

 Standing at just over 3ft tall and fairly slight, many larger races would overlook Enizver, and find the fact he’s carrying a strange looking metal and wood stick with a metal drum of some kind over one shoulder odd at best, but Enizver smiles cheerfully.
 He keeps grinning when the strange stick is aimed, too, and when he pulls the trigger…

 Dark skinned, with wild hair and a neatly trimmed, braided beard, Enizver looks much like most of his kin do.
 He wears a long, heavy and fur lined coat of the darkest green leather with black wooden buttons over his armour and travelling gear, and an almost comically large packpack with various odds and ends all over it.
 Much of his equipment is hooked onto this bulging bag.

 Atop his wild hair usually sits a wide brimmed hat the same green as his coat with a thick band around it.
 He speaks in a strong alto voice and typically smells of metals and grease.